DNC raises qualifying thresholds for November debate

 "The DNC is using polling to winnow the field even further, when it's voters and caucus-goers who should be determining our nominee," said Shannon Beckham, a spokeswoman for Colorado Sen. Michael Bennet's presidential campaign.

-Bennett was on the debate stage in July for the third round but failed to qualify for this month's showdown and it appears unlikely he'll make the cut for October's debate.
+Bennet was on the debate stage in July for the third round but failed to qualify for this month's showdown and it appears unlikely he'll make the cut for October's debate.

 The new thresholds shouldn’t be much of a problem for many of the leading contenders – such as former Vice President Joe Biden, Sens.
 Elizabeth Warren of Massachusetts, Bernie Sanders of Vermont and Kamala Harris of California, as well as South Bend, Ind., Mayor Pete Buttigieg.